mattiarossini/MinimalClock/README.md

 ## How to install ##

 [Click here to download](https://github.com/mattiarossini/MinimalClock/releases/download/v1.0/MinimalClock.saver.zip).
-* Unzip, double-click and confirm installation.
+* Unzip, right-click, choose open and confirm installation.
 * Open the System Preferences, choose Screen Saver and activate MinimalClock.

 ## How to uninstall ##